15 recycling centres are open for you to take waste and recycling. On Friday 10 July, the remaining 6 recycling centres will reopen. These include:

 Regular household recycling and waste should be treated as normal.

 All local councils across Essex are working hard to minimise the impact on your recycling and waste collections and we appreciate your understanding if services do change.

 Recycling and waste collection crews are working hard on the frontline every day to ensure our bins, bags and boxes are collected.

 There are a number of ways you can help support your collection crews:

-Social distancing measures and new site restrictions will be in place to ensure the safety of residents and site staff.
-This will include limiting the number of cars at any one time, so please be patient and expect long delays.
+Social distancing measures and new site restrictions are in place to ensure the safety of residents and site staff.
+This includes limiting the number of cars at any one time, so please be patient and expect long delays.

 If you have garden waste to get rid of, you can always try home composting.
 It’s a great alternative and there are many ways to get started.